haskell/filepath/README.md

 * It is not immediately obvious what a `FilePath` is, and what is just a pure `String`.
 For example, `/path/file.ext` is a `FilePath`.
 Is `/`? `/path`? `path`? `file.ext`? `.ext`? `file`?
 * Often it is useful to represent invalid files, e.g. `/foo/*.txt` probably isn't an actual file, but a glob pattern.
 Other programs use `foo//bar` for globs, which is definitely not a file, but might want to be stored as a `FilePath`.
 * Some programs use syntactic non-semantic details of the `FilePath` to change their behaviour.
 For example, `foo`, `foo/` and `foo/.` are all similar, and refer to the same location on disk, but may behave differently when passed to command-line tools.
+* A useful step to introducing an abstract `FilePath` is to reduce the amount of manipulating `FilePath` values like lists.
+This library hopes to help in that effort.